Environmental Education and Communication

 Sharing Information with Other Companies

-The EPOC subcommittee chaired by NGK organizes seminars and ﬁeld trips several times a year under the theme of corporate environmental management (low carbon, resource recycling, biodiversity, water resources, environment-related laws, etc.) and sends out information to members.
+The EPOC subcommittee led by NGK organizes seminars and field trips several times a year under the theme of corporate environmental management (low carbon, resource recycling, biodiversity, water resources, environment-related laws, etc.) and sends out information to members.
+In fiscal 2020, this was handled via online distribution.

 Environmental Education inside the Company